Skip to main content

 • Viewport culling (only draws visible nodes)

-• Level-of-detail optimization (simplifies rendering when zoomed out)
+• Level-of-detail optimization (simplifies when zoomed out)

 • Change-based rendering (only redraws when state changes)